 What is Wrong with the Guided Tours?

-I met today in my city a group of foreign tourists led by a guide.
+Today in my city I met a group of foreign tourists led by a guide.
 What shocked me were their serious faces.
 How is that even possible?!
-Isn’t it the travel the most enjoyable time of the year for all of us?
-Why were these people not enjoying their time?
-Is the problem in the guide, who failed to make his customers feel amused and relaxed or in the general idea of guided tours?
+Isn’t the travel the most enjoyable time of the year for all of us?
+Why were these people not enjoying their time?!
+Is the problem with the guide, who failed to make his customers feel amused and relaxed or in the general idea of guided tours?

 In my opinion, tourism of any kind should be full of positive emotions and detente.
 Often, however, we don’t know what to expect from a guide and when we understand how well (or poorly) he does his/her job, it’s already too late.